yswcyswc/yswcyswc.github.io/_pages/about.md

 ---

 Hello!
 I am a second year undergraduate at [Carnegie Mellon University](https://www.cmu.edu/), majoring in [Information Systems](https://www.cmu.edu/information-systems/) with an additional major in Computer Science.
 I am excited about computer systems, software, and data analytics.
-In the past summer, I have done research at the [Kurnikova Lab](https://www.cmu.edu/chemistry/people/faculty/kurnikova.html) where I developed Python wrappers to streamline bash scripting and processed data from molecular dynamics simulations, enhancing ML-guided relative binding free energy calculations.
+In the past summer, I worked as a research intern at the [Kurnikova Lab](https://www.cmu.edu/chemistry/people/faculty/kurnikova.html) where I developed Python wrappers to streamline bash scripting and processed data from molecular dynamics simulations, enhancing ML-guided relative binding free energy calculations.
 I also tested and troubleshot AMBER software protocols for computational small molecule drug discovery, ensuring robust performance and accuracy by comparing results with experimental data from research partners.
-Before coming to CMU, I am originally from Shanghai, China and went to Melbourne, Australia for high school.
+Before coming to CMU, I was originally from Shanghai, China and I went to high school in Melbourne, Australia.

 Projects
 ======